lamfo-unb/lamfo-unb.github.io/_posts/2020-04-21-COVID-China-EN.md

 ***Table 4**: Pairwise KL divergences between the analyzed countries COVID-19 cases first digit distributions, rounded to 4 digits*

 The matrix above does not have a very immediate practical interpretation, so we applied a clustering algorithm to define which countries are most similar to each other -- pairs of countries with a larger KL divergence are less similar to each other than pairs of countries with a smaller KL divergence.
-The chosen algorithm was DBSCAN, which assign each point in the sample to *clusters* based on the minimum number of points in each *cluster* ($$mp$$) and the maximum distance that a point have to another point of the same *cluster* ($$ \varepsilon$$). <ins>Points that do not have at least $$mp$$ points within the radius of $$\varepsilon$$ are classified as *outliers* that belong to no *cluster*</ins>.
+The chosen algorithm was DBSCAN, which assigns each point in the sample to *clusters* based on the minimum number of points in each *cluster* ($$mp$$) and the maximum distance that a point have to another point of the same *cluster* ($$ \varepsilon$$). <ins>Points that do not have at least $$mp$$ points within the radius of $$\varepsilon$$ are classified as *outliers* that belong to no *cluster*</ins>.
 A good introductory material on DBSCAN can be found [here](https://medium.com/@elutins/dbscan-what-is-it-when-to-use-it-how-to-use-it-8bd506293818).

 One of the advantages of DBSCAN is the fact that the *cluster* number is automatically defined instead of being chosen by the user, making it a good tool for anomaly detection.
 For this exercise, we used $$mp = 3$$ and $$\varepsilon$$ as the average of the KL divergences between countries plus three sample standard deviations.
 The result of this clustering is easier to interpret: